atodorov/atodorov.github.com/content/_posts/2014-10-14-mtel-fuck-up-online-invoices.markdown

 ---
 layout: post
-title: "How Mtel, the Biggest Mobile Operator in Bulgaria, Fucked-Up Their Online Invoice System"
+Title: How Mtel, the Biggest Mobile Operator in Bulgaria, Fucked-Up Their Online Invoice System
 date: 2014-10-14 09:08
 comments: true
 categories: